Docs MediaHub Version 1.x The Admin Interface

 In Table view, clicking anywhere in a row selects it and toggles the checkbox.
 You don't need to aim for the checkbox precisely.
 The Title column is excluded from this — clicking a title still navigates to the asset detail page as expected.

-The Collections sidebar on the left lists your collection hierarchy for filtering.
-On desktop, the sidebar sticks to the top of the viewport while you scroll through the library, so you can switch collections without scrolling back to the top.
+The sidebar on the left combines quick filters, your collection hierarchy, and labels.
+On desktop it sticks to the top of the viewport while you scroll through the library.

 Assigning assets to collections from the library